Cosmological argument: Leibnizian cosmological argument

 Premise 1 expresses the principle of sufficient reason.
-In premise 2, Leibniz proposes the existence of a logical conjunction of all contingent facts, referred to in later literature as the Big Conjunctive Contingent Fact (BCCF), representing the sum total of contingent reality.
-Premise 3 applies the principle of sufficient reason to the BCCF, given that it too, as a contingency, has a sufficient explanation.
-It follows, in statement 4, that the explanation of the BCCF must be necessary, not contingent, given that the BCCF incorporates all contingent facts.
-Statement 5 proposes that the necessary being explaining the totality of contingent facts is God.
+Premise 2 proposes the existence of a logical conjunction of all contingent facts—representing the sum total of contingent reality—referred to in later literature as the Big Conjunctive Contingent Fact (BCCF).
+In premise 3, Pruss applies the principle of sufficient reason to the BCCF, given that it too, as a contingency, requires a sufficient explanation.
+It follows, in statement 4, that the explanation of the BCCF cannot be contingent, therefore necessary, given that the BCCF incorporates the totality of contingent facts.

-Philosophers Joshua Rasmussen and T. Ryan Byerly have argued in defence of the inference from statement 4 to statement 5.
+Philosophers Joshua Rasmussen and T. Ryan Byerly have argued in defence of the inference from statement 4 to statement 5, which identifies as God the necessary being explaining all of contingent reality.

 Duns Scotus's metaphysical argument

 At the turn of the 14th century, medieval Christian theologian John Duns Scotus (1265/66–1308) formulated a metaphysical argument for the existence of God inspired by Aquinas's argument of the unmoved mover.
 Like other philosophers and theologians, Scotus believed that his statement for God's existence could be considered distinct to that of Aquinas.
 The form of the argument can be summarised as follows: